jasnow/railroader-site/source/_posts/2012-07-31-brakeman-1-dot-7-0-released.markdown

 ### Better Rails 3 Route Processing

-Even the simple information Brakeman uses (which methods are routes) is difficult to extract from Rails 3 routes due to all the different options it offers.
+Even the simple information Railroader uses (which methods are routes) is difficult to extract from Rails 3 routes due to all the different options it offers.
 This release should decrease the number of "Error while processing routes" messages that come up.

-See [this pull request](https://github.com/presidentbeef/brakeman/pull/116) for more information about specific fixes.
+See [this pull request](https://github.com/presidentbeef/railroader/pull/116) for more information about specific fixes.

 ### Improved File Access Check